simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 In many cases, you know that only a single client will connect to the `DriftIsolate` (for instance because you're spawning a new `DriftIsolate` when opening a database).
-In this case, you can set the `shutdownOnClose: true` parameter on `connect()`.
+In this case, you can set the `singleClientMode: true` parameter on `connect()`.
 With this parameter, closing the single connection will also fully dispose the drift isolate.